Season two taste

 • Milk - whole milk is best.

-• Yeast - dry active granules.
+• Yeast - active dry yeast granules.

 • Eggs - we've found that cage free and vegetarian fed eggs are overall high quality.